 The mission of SeniorWeb is to stimulate participation and self-development of all seniors in the digital society.
 SeniorWeb encourages everyone who was not brought up with the computer to experience the possibilities of the computer and internet for themselves.
 An important premise is that this should be carried out for and by senior citizens.

-SeniorWeb has a clear and simple website with information and advice.
+SeniorWeb has a clear website with information and advice.
 The website www.seniorweb.nl is an ideal starting point for a journey of discovery through the World Wide Web (www) and a safe harbour to return to.
 Here visitors can find news, educational advice and links to interesting subjects about all the opportunities that offer computer and internet.
 The website has also many interactive features; an important role is reserved for visitors of the site.
-For example, they can attend online courses participate in photo competitions or place a mini-advertisement.
-The site offers virtual communities like mail groups, forum and social network.
-Each day, more than 20,000 people visit the site.
+For example, they can attend online courses, participate in photo competitions and ask for help.
+Each year, more than 11.9 million people visit the site.

 One of the most important aims of SeniorWeb is to further the participation and self-development of all senior citizens in the information society.
-SeniorWeb has grown to more than 135,000 members who pay a membership fee of 27 Euro for one year.
+SeniorWeb has grown to more than 150.000 members who pay a membership fee of 32 Euro for one year (price 2019).
 Members of SeniorWeb have access to separate parts of the website.
 They make use of the helpdesk by internet, telephone and ask for help at home.
-They can join a mail group in which members e-mail each other about a particular hobby.
-They can attend online courses or post advertisements.
-They receive the quarterly magazine Enter.
+They can attend online courses and receive the quarterly magazine Enter.
 Finally they receive discounts from certain partner organisations.

 For more information please contact: